 - a metabolic disorder

-- a problem with the coronary arteries, present at birth or acquired
+- a problem with the coronary arteries, which can be present at birth or acquired

 Signs and Symptoms

-DCM usually present with signs and symptoms of congestive heart failure.
+DCM typically presents with signs and symptoms of congestive heart failure.

 Infants may have:

 - fast breathing and sweating during feedings